The Function of the Second Postulate in Special Relativity: A weaker second postulate

 Although logically weaker than Einstein's second postulate, this assumption does in fact imply that the speed of light is frame-invariant.
 The proof is very simple.
 Consider a light source at rest in the frame S, which emits two light signals in opposite directions, say the positive and negative x direction.
 Let the velocities of the two signals be denoted by $c$ and $-c$ respectively.

 In a frame S' moving with velocity $v$ with respect to S, the signals will appear to move with velocities $c'_+$ and $c'_-$ respectively.
 The postulate of light isotropy now implies that $c'_- = - c'_+$.
 These velocities can be calculated from the rule of addition of velocities, Eq.(\ref{veladd}).
-From the requirement $c'_- = -c'_+$, we then have:
+The requirement $c'_- = -c'_+$ implies that: